 (typically 120 seconds).
 If you wish to save the file manually at any

 Save Notebook, or click on the “Save the notebooks content and create

 .ipynb file also saves all output generated by the

 notebook cells.
 This makes a notebook very portable, and you can

 easily share it with others, email it to yourself, etc.

-To logout from the Data Lab notebook server, click on the
+To logout from any of the Data Lab notebook server, select from the

 Sometimes you may wish to restart a kernel, i.e. restart the Python notebook you are currently running.